morhans/win-acme_dns_GratisDNS/README.md

-# Gratisdns.dk has been bought by one.com and this script is no longer working
+# Gratisdns has been bought by one.com and this script is no longer functional

 # win-acme dns api for danish DNS provider gratisdns.dk
 win-acme_dns_GratisDNS